projectsveltos/sveltos/docs/addons/example_flux_sources.md

 ### Step 1: Configure Flux in the Management Cluster

-Install and run Flux in the **management** cluster and configure it to synchronise the Git repository containing the Kyverno manifests.
+Install Flux in the **management** cluster and configure it to synchronise the Git repository containing the Kyverno manifests.

 Deploy a __GitRepository__ resource similar to the below.